 As said, you need to figure out when your credit card company will report your balance.
 This factors into the actual use rate that goes into your FICO score calculation.
-If you are unlucky, the balance gets pulled every few months and your FICO score could get crushed by that fact.
-If you are lucky, you will always make payments in time to keep your use rate low for when the card company reports to the bureaus.
+If you are unlucky, the balance gets pulled every few months, and your FICO score could get crushed by that fact.
+If you are lucky, you will always make payments in time to keep your use rate low when the card company reports to the bureaus.

 That said, it might be good to avoid making any large transactions on your credit card.
 Unless you plan to upload the funds right away, it is not worth the risk of getting stuck with a high use rate.
-You might buy something for 95% of your available credit, with full intention of paying it all off.
+You might buy something for 95% of your available credit, with the full intention of paying it all off.
 Yet, with the wrong timing, your score could still get calculated with the 95% use rate.

 - Do not underestimate credit utilization!

 If you are a typical borrower, using 100% of your $10,000 in available credit, you can expect around a 670 FICO score.
-If you just use 20% of your available credit, you can expect around a 810 FICO score.
+If you just use 20% of your available credit, you can expect around an 810 FICO score.

 Holding such a strong FICO score would mean you are subject to 3.589% APR, while someone on the opposite end would face a 4.202% APR.
 This means having a 20% utilization rate, instead of a 100% rate, would generate major savings for you.
-In fact, on a 30-year fixed loan, you would save you $12,638 in interest for every $100,000 borrowed.
+In fact, on a 30-year fixed loan, you would save $12,638 in interest for every $100,000 borrowed.

 Find Another “Rainy Day Fund”

 Plus, you do not want to later try and finance a home with the idea of using your credit for the down-payment.
 Then, it just takes one serious repair to put you in real financial trouble.
-Just find a way to save money on the side, even if you do not have an immediate purpose.
+Only find a way to save money on the side, even if you do not have an immediate purpose.
 To keep your credit safe, it is well worth the effort.

 You could even make a “rainy day credit card” later.
 For example, you could do this by taking a $1,500 card out of $15,000 total and only using it for emergencies.
 When doing this, you should still apply the utilization ratio rules here.
 Say you did not want to use over 20% of $15,000, then you cannot use more than $3,000 of it.
-But, if you go into your rainy day fund, $4,500 would just tap 33.33% of your total credit.
+But, if you go into your rainy-day fund, $4,500 would just tap 33.33% of your total credit.
 This still keeps you in a safe range.
 So, it’s a good and effective savings strategy to use as protection against any financial emergency.